jjti/repp/docs/index.md

 ### Output

-`Repp` saves plasmid designs to JSON files at the path specified through the `--out` flag.
+`REPP` saves plasmid designs to JSON files at the path specified through the `--out` flag.
 Below is an abbreviated example of plasmid design output:

 ```json
 {